Ask Slashdot: Are Companies Under-Investing in IT? - Slashdot

 So this is why MIS departments are always underfunded and have to suffer from hare-brained decisions.

+Assembly Language programmers are like that, too.
+Always thinking about the accumulator.

+It's a good thing they exist, though, so people like you can press colored buttons in your Visual Basic derivatives and make shiney things happen.

-Because of extreme ignorance (Score:2)
+Because of extreme ignorance (Score:4, Interesting)

 Yes, but it appears to me that is not the main problem.
 The main problem is the EXTREME lack of knowledge and lack of interest in technology by most people in upper levels of management.
 They didn't have computers in their childhoods.
 They don't want to learn now, partly because they are overly busy, working 50 hours a week and having 4 children.

 That will change.
 Recently I was in a library when a man approached the checkout desk with his son.
-His
+His little girl went to the self-checkout computer, pulled a stool from underneath the counter, stood on the stool, and started the computer checkout process.
+I laughed and asked the man about that.
+He said his little girl is 2 years old and his children are "almost like a different species".

 IT is costly (Score:5, Insightful)